 - Heart Defects – Atrial septal defect (ASD) or ventricular septal defect (VSD)

 - Musculoskeletal Anomalies

 You can find more information on these defects in our article about birth defects associated with Zofran.

 A child suffering from a birth defect that may have been caused by Zofran use will likely have to deal with a number of side effects and difficulties throughout their life.
 Whether they will have lifelong pain or embarrassment, surgery, regular treatment or therapy, or possibly even death, your family may be able to pursue a Zofran lawsuit.
-If you believe that your child has suffered as a result of Zofran use, it is important that you speak with a Zofran lawsuit attorney immediately.
-No child should have to suffer due to the negligence of a guilty party or company.
+If you believe that your child has suffered as a result of Zofran use, it is important that you speak with an attorney at Birth Injury Guide immediately.